Frequently Asked Questions

 What will school look like for my child?

-Students will start the day by sitting down together to share their goals for the day.
-After that, some time will be set aside for more traditional academic tasks.
+Students will start the day with a fine motor skills focused activity, for example latch hook.
+They will then have a breif sesion of exercise before time is set aside for more traditional academic tasks.
 Students will also spend time in passion projects.
 On some days, the group may all work on a STEM activity, may attend an activity hosted by theatre staff, or may walk to a local downtown agency, such as the library.
 Students will eat lunch together, complete chores to keep their school tidy, and will check back in on their goals at the end of the day.

 What does STEM education mean?